movementlabsxyz/MIP/MD/md-94/README.md

 - **Justification**: Regular sessions ensure continuous risk evaluation and timely identification of vulnerabilities, improving preparedness for unlikely but high‑impact events.
 - **Recommendations**:
   - **Frequency**: Host bi‑weekly sessions for technical teams and quarterly sessions for business leadership.
-  - **Facilitation**: Designate a facilitator to guide discussion and ensure a structured format.
+  - **Facilitation**: Designate a rotating facilitator to guide discussion and ensure a structured format.
   - **Participation**: Involve a diverse group from technical, security, and operational teams.

 ### D2: Comprehensive Scenario Development